-IUPUI Tree Care Plan - 2013
+IUPUI Tree Care Plan - 2016

 The IUPUI (Indiana University-Purdue University Indianapolis) Tree Care Plan should serve as a guide to the University in its goal of carrying out the 2012 IUPUI Master Plan's proposal of creating "a green network that includes riparian corridors and tree cover forming a campus urban ecosystem; new memorable spaces; improvements to campus edges and greenways; and enhancements to the pedestrian realm."
+Increasing the tree canopy on campus will also help with storm water management, sequester carbon, and reduce the heat island effect of urban environments.
 Specifically, this plan supports the recommendation of the 2012 IUPUI Master Plan to "implement a...Tree Management Plan for the campus."